2023 Most Popular Carpentry Basic Certificate Trade Schools in Wisconsin

 The following schools top our list of the Most Popular Carpentry Basic Certificate Colleges.

-Our analysis found Wisconsin Indianhead Technical College to be the most popular school for carpentry students who want to pursue a basic certificate in Wisconsin.
+Our 2023 rankings named Wisconsin Indianhead Technical College the most popular school in Wisconsin for carpentry students working on their basic certificate.
 WITC is a small public school located in the rural area of Shell Lake.

 Women make up 11% of the carpentry majors at the school.

-Full Carpentry at Wisconsin Indianhead Technical College Report
+Read full report on Carpentry at Wisconsin Indianhead Technical College

-A rank of #2 on this year’s list means Madison Area Technical College is a great place for carpentry students working on their basic certificate.
-Located in the city of Madison, Madison College is a public school with a fairly large student population.
+Out of the 6 schools in Wisconsin that were part of this year’s ranking, Madison Area Technical College landed the # 2 spot on the list.
+Located in the large city of Madison, Madison College is a public school with a fairly large student population.

 Of the 34 students majoring in carpentry at Madison College, 65% are male and 35% are female.